jlpteaching/dinocpu/assignments/assignment-3.md

 - [ ] You have commented out or removed any extra debug statements.
 - [ ] You have uploaded three files: `cpu.scala`, `hazard.scala`, and `forwarding.scala`.
-- [ ] You have filled out the [feedback form](https://goo.gl/forms/Nf24HWcWSz19IPgE3).

 # Hints

 - Start early!
-There is a steep learning curve for Chisel, so start early and ask questions on Piazza and in discussion.
+There is a steep learning curve for Chisel, so start early and ask questions on Campuswire and in discussion.
-- If you need help, come to office hours for the TAs, or post your questions on Piazza.
+- If you need help, come to office hours for the TAs, or post your questions on Campuswire.
 - See [common errors](../documentation/common-errors.md) for some common errors and their solutions.